stella-yc/spiderdayblog-2020/pages/home.md

 imageSecondary: static/img/jumping-spider-hi.jpeg
 imageSecondaryAlt: A jumping spider peeking out from under a leaf
 ---
-Sebastian Alejandro Echeverri is a scientist, educator, journalist and photographer.
+Hi!
+I'm Sebastian Alejandro Echeverri.
+I am a scientist, educator, journalist, and photographer.

-His mission is to spark curiosity in the natural world, and make science more accessible, inclusive and joyful for people of all ages and backgrounds.
+My mission is to spark curiosity in the natural world, and make science (and spiders!) more accessible, inclusive and joyful for people of all ages and backgrounds.